Summary

 7. What subjects did Margie and Tommy learn?

-Margie and Tommy’s education was highly individualized and automated.
-The mechanical teacher was configured to teach according to the child’s pace and needs and seemed to cover a curriculum similar to traditional school- Arithmetic, Geography, History, and language skills.
+Margie and Tommy’s education was highly individualised and automated.
+The mechanical teacher was configured to teach according to the child’s pace and needs and seemed to cover a curriculum similar to traditional school – arithmetic, geography, history, and language skills.

 II.
-Answer the following with reference to the story.
+Answer the following with reference to the story from the text The Fun They Had

 1. “I wouldn’t throw it away.”